Keyboard shortcuts

 return f"Hello, {name}!"

-# test_greeting.py (LOCAL ONLY — see warning below)
+# tests/test_greeting.py (LOCAL ONLY — see warning below)

 from greeting import greeting